chelate/Tomoko.jl/README.md

 	μ::Float64 				= 1.0e-3	# mutation rate per site
 	χ::Float64				= 0.0		# outcrossing rate (between 0 and one), rate of recombination events
-	ρ::Float64 				= 1.0e-2	# how tightly two crossed genomes get wound together (# of crosses per nucleotide) end
+	ρ::Float64 				= 1.0e-2	# how tightly two crossed genomes get wound together (# of crosses per nucleotide) f::Function				# = fitness function using β1
+end
 ```

-β1 is an array of fitness differences between wildtype (locus = 0) and the mutant (locus = 1).
+`.β1` is keyword which is passed an array of fitness differences between wildtype (locus = 0) and the mutant (locus = 1).
 These fitnesses are calculated by in a symmertric (-1,1) way, by default, with no epistasis.
-Epistasis can be defined by defin
+Epistasis can be defined by defining an arbitrary fitness function

 To run a simulation, you
 1. define an instance of a `PopRates` object,